 For more information about Beirut check Wikipedia and Wikitravel sites.
 Lebanon’s currency is the Lebanese Pound (LBP, LL).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Beirut:
+What to see and do in Beirut

 - Beirut Central District Also known by BCD is the principal core of the city, and the financial, commercial and administrative hub of the country.
-This is a large area where majority of the city’s sights are, and is divided into different neighborhoods.
+This is a large area where majority of the city’s sights are, and is divided into different neighbourhoods.

 -Nejmeh Square/Downtown Originally built by the French in the early 20th century in resemblance to Paris’ Place de l’Etoile, which is how it is also known in Beirut.
 It is the true heart of the downtown district, hence known as the Downtown.

 -Abd Clock Tower Located in the centre of the main plaza.

 -Parliament Building Built in 1931, one of the many beautiful buildings facing the main plaza.

 -Grand Omari Mosque Until the construction of Mohammad Al-Amin this was the city’s central mosque.
 Originally dating from the 12th century, has survived to these days in great shape.
 It’s located 2 blocks north from Nejmeh Square facing the Souks.

 -City Hall Right behind the Omari Mosque in a square facing also another smaller mosque, the Emir ‘Assaf.

 -Saint George Greek Orthodox Cathedral Facing Nejmeh Square.
 The Mother Cathedral of the Orthodox community in Beirut and the oldest church of the city.
 Completed in 1772, was restored after the Civil War in 1995 where excavations led to the discovery of the Roman arches underneath, now part of the museum.